 Summer Challenge: Calendar & What to Expect

 Summer Challenge is a fast-paced and fun-filled program.
-No matter which session(s) you attend, information about what the program will be like can be found below.
-And once you know when you’re coming, be sure to read through our check-in and departure sections for key details about arrival, final presentations, and more.
+Below, you will find useful information about the program, no matter which session(s) you attend.
+Be sure to read through our check-in and departure sections for key details about arrival, final presentations, and more.

 When making travel arrangements, please keep the following check-in and departure information in mind.